Our Fame was built by National Heritage Fellow Harold Burnham. The Burnhams have been building boats in Essex for over 350 years!

 For more on the building of our Fame, as well on the career of the original Fame, privateering, and the War of 1812, be sure to check out the book Fame: The Salem Privateer and the DVD Fame: A Portrait of Craftmanship and Patriotism, both of which are available from our Ship’s Store.

 Fame is a replica of a privateer from the War of 1812.
 Launched in 2003, Fame cruises on Salem Sound, where pirates & privateers have been making history for 400 years.
-Fame sails from Memorial Day through Halloween from Pickering Wharf Marina in downtown Salem, Massachusetts.
+Fame sails from Memorial Day through Halloween from Pickering Wharf Marina in downtown Salem, Massachusetts, and offers sailing up to 5 times daily.